aravindputrevu/aravind.dev/content/posts/everything-index-elastic.md

  - Cannot be `.` or `..`
  - Cannot be longer than 255 bytes (note it is bytes, so multi-byte characters will count towards the 255 limit faster)

-> Note: One will still see indices starting with `.` because of system indices like .security, .kibana, or Indices created by a Datastream, Elastic App Search, or Elastic Agent.
+> Note: One will still see indices starting with `.` because of system indices like .security, .kibana, or Indices created by a Data stream, Elastic App Search, or Elastic Agent.
 These are system indices.

 ## Index naming strategy